MerveKucukzoroglu/sverigeloppis/README.md

         }
     ```
 * Followed Code Institute's [Boutique Ado walkthrough project](https://github.com/Code-Institute-Solutions/boutique_ado_v1/tree/250e2c2b8e43cccb56b4721cd8a8bd4de6686546) steps to add stripe and adjusted according to my sites needs.

 # Acknowledgements
+I would like to acknowledge and present my thanks to Tim Nelson, my mentor from Code Insitute for his guidance and constant support.
+It wouldn't have been possible without the amazing community in Slack, Tutors of Code insitute Tutor support, and my friends who constantly motivated and supported me.